bihealth/sodar-core-legacy/docs/source/project_app_dev.rst

 ^^^^^^^^^^^^^^^^^^^^^^^

-This document details instructions and guidelines for developing Django project apps to be used with the Projectroles framework, as well as modifying existing apps into project apps.
+This document details instructions and guidelines for developing Django project apps to be used with the Projectroles-based SODAR Core framework.
+This also applies for modifying existing apps into project apps.

 **NOTE:** the display of this document in Gitlab is incomplete and all listings will be missing.
 Please click "display source" if you want to read this in